Newborn Jaundice

 • A reticulocyte count to see if the number of newly formed red blood cells is normal

-• A blood type test to see if the mother’s blood is incompatible with the baby’s
+• A blood type test to see if the mother’s blood conflicts with the baby’s

 • A liver function test

 In many cases, jaundice goes away on its own in 1 to 2 weeks.
-Your doctor will decide whether your baby should wait it out or start treatments like:
+Your doctor will decide whether your baby should wait it out or start treatments, such as:

 Extra feedings.
 Taking in more breast milk or formula will help your baby poop more often, which can help clear out bilirubin from the body.
 Or, if your baby is having trouble breastfeeding, your doctor may recommend you feed them breast milk from a bottle or also feed them formula.